Where little minds

 Canceled Class

 Being a mom with young kids means I may need to cancel class due to illness.
-If this happens, a make-up class will be provided.
+I use the month of May to make up for these days.

 Sick Children